Titanic Sinclair

-Corey Michael Mixter (born February 12, 1987) known professionally under his pseudonym Titanic Sinclair, is an American director, producer, singer-songwriter and internet personality.
-He was previously one-half of the indie pop duo Mars Argo and a creative collaborator of American singer and YouTube personality Poppy.
+Corey Michael Mixter (born February 12, 1987), known professionally under his pseudonym Titanic Sinclair, is an American director, producer, singer-songwriter, and internet personality.
+He was previously one-half of the indie pop duo Mars Argo and a former creative collaborator of American singer and YouTube personality Poppy.

 Collaborations

 From 2009 to 2014, Sinclair directed and wrote the video content for the Mars Argo internet series Computer Show on YouTube.
 Sinclair also wrote and produced the duo's musical albums they released independently.

 In 2010, Sinclair directed the music video for Stepdad's song "My Leather, My Fur, My Nails".

 Sinclair was commissioned to create an acoustic video series for singer/musician Børns.
 One video featured LA singer/songwriter Zella Day.
 The videos featured music from Børns' first EP titled Candy which Sinclair also provided the EP artwork for.

 After moving to Los Angeles in 2013 to pursue a musical career, Poppy collaborated with Sinclair on a long series of abstract performance art, music, and promotional videos on YouTube which presented Poppy as a mysterious, not-quite-human internet-created character.
 Sinclair and Poppy then worked together on writing songs, creating albums, a concert tour, a YouTube Red internet show, and their continuing series of several hundred YouTube videos.
 In June 2018, the pair launched Poppy.Church, an interactive fan site.

 In August 2016, Sinclair directed the music video for the Knox Hamilton song titled "Washed Up Together".

 In June 2019, Sinclair directed the music video for rapper Vic Mensa's song "Camp America".